 any information concerning the affairs of any person disclosed or obtained under the provisions of this Act.

-(2) The Minister may, when in his opinion it is in the public interest to do so, authorise the Valuer-General to communicate or divulge, subject to such conditions as the Minister may in writing specify, to any Minister administering any department or agency or instrumentality of the Crown or to any other person or class of persons or to the public at large, such information obtained by the Valuer-General under this Act as the Minister may in writing specify.
+(2) The Minister may, being of the opinion after consulting the Valuer-General that it is in the public interest to do so, authorise the Authority to communicate or divulge, subject to such conditions as the Minister may in writing specify, to any Minister administering any department or agency or instrumentality of the Crown or to any other person or class of persons or to the public at large, such information obtained by the Valuer-General under this Act as the Minister may in writing specify.

 [Section 14 amended by No. 73 of 1986 s.
 4; No. 70 of 2003 s.
-52.]
+52; No. 60 of 2006 s.
+171.]

 15. Private valuation work restricted